 Our housing team can provide expert advice if your home may be at risk, you’re homeless, or your rented home is in poor condition and affecting your or your family’s health.

-If you have received notice of a review or hearing date for a possession claim, you should seek urgent legal advice as you are at risk of losing your home.
+If you have received notice of a possession claim, you should seek urgent legal advice as you are at risk of losing your home.

-If you’re on a low income, you might be eligible for legal aid – which means we can help you with your housing problem at no cost to you.
+If you’re on a low income, you might be eligible for legal aid – which means we may be able to help you with your housing problem at no or limited cost to you.

 If you’re not eligible for legal aid, we can provide free initial advice on some housing issues, so you know what steps to take next.
 You’ll be advised by lawyers who volunteer their time to help people in our local community.